apache/druid/docs/multi-stage-query/reference.md

 This topic is a reference guide for the multi-stage query architecture in Apache Druid.
 For examples of real-world usage, refer to the [Examples](examples.md) page.

+`INSERT` and `REPLACE` load data into a Druid datasource from either an external input source, or from another datasource.
+When loading from an external datasource, you typically must provide the kind of input source, the data format, and the schema (signature) of the input file.
+Druid provides *table functions* to allow you to specify the external file.
+There are two kinds. `EXTERN` works with the JSON-serialized specs for the three items, using the same JSON you would use in native ingest.
+A set of other, input-source-specific functions use SQL syntax to specify the format and the input schema.
+There is one function for each input source.
+The input-source-specific functions allow you to use SQL query parameters to specify the set of files (or URIs), making it easy to reuse the same SQL statement for each ingest: just specify the set of files to use each time.

 ### `EXTERN` Function

 Use the `EXTERN` function to read external data.
 The function has two variations.